-Unfortunately, few database vendors provide embedded CDC or change data capture technology.
-And, even when they do, the technology is generally not suitable for capturing data changes from other types of source systems, meaning that IT teams must learn, configure, and monitor separate CDC tools for each type of database system in use at their organization—unless they have Attunity Replicate.
+Few database vendors provide embedded CDC or change data capture technology.
+And, even when they do, the technology is generally not suitable for capturing data changes from other types of source systems.
+This means IT teams must learn, configure, and monitor separate CDC tools for each type of database system in use at their organization.